Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Particles of light

 Quantum mechanics also alters our understanding of light.
-In Quantum Electrodynamics (QED), light is understood to consist of discrete, quantized particles called photons, which are the excitations of the electromagnetic field.
+In Quantum Electrodynamics (QED), light is understood to consist of discrete, quantised particles called photons, which are the excitations of the electromagnetic field.
 Each photon carries a specific amount of energy and momentum.
 On a macroscopic level, photons interact with the photoreceptor cells in our retina, triggering biochemical responses that allow us to perceive light.
 In this sense, photons can be thought of as having both a measurable and tangible existence.

 Quantum Electrodynamics (QED) also reveals the role of virtual particles at the subatomic scale.
 In interactions between elementary particles, such as electrons and protons, forces are mediated by “virtual particles.”
 These particles are not directly observable, but their effects can be observed through their influence on particle interactions.
 For example, electromagnetic interactions between charged particles are facilitated by “virtual photons.”
 Similarly, the strong nuclear force, which holds quarks together within protons and neutrons, is mediated by virtual gluons, and the weak nuclear force, responsible for processes like beta decay, is mediated by W and Z bosons.